-- a.
-To orient students with knowledge through under graduate and post graduate programs thereby grooming them for suitable career opportunities globally. - b.
-To equip students with creative and entrepreneurial skills suitable for life long career building. - c.
-To integrate general education at the under graduate level programs - d.
-To enhance higher order skills in problem solving, leadership, analysis and decision making among post graduate program students.
+- 1. To orient students with knowledge through undergraduate and postgraduate programs thereby preparing them for suitable career opportunities globally. - 2.
+To equip students with creative and entrepreneurial skills suitable for lifelong career building iii.
+EMPLOYEE GOAL:

+AY 2020-21

-- e.
-To develop complete personality of the student through quality education and extracurricular activities that will enable them to serve society optimally. - C. EMPLOYEE GOAL: To engage competent employees and ensure their welfare and facilitate development.
+- 3. To integrate general education at the undergraduate level programs - 4.
+To enhance higher order skills in problem solving, leadership, analysis and decision making among post graduate program students - 5.
+To develop the complete personality of the student through quality education and extra-curricular activities that will enable them to serve society optimally a.

-i.
 EMPLOYEE OBJECTIVES

+To engage competent employees and ensure their welfare and facilitate development

-- a.
-To provide facilities that enhance long term SUC employee welfare, satisfaction and growth. - b.
-To facilitate conducive research and consultancy environment for faculty to pursue scholarly activities. - c.
+- 1. To provide facilities that enhance long-term SUC employee welfare, satisfaction and growth - 2.
+To facilitate a conducive research and consultancy environment for faculty to pursue scholarly activities - 3.
 To conduct various faculty and staff development programs in order to prepare them to meet challenges posed by the dynamic global environment.